Initialization using Update Approximation is a Silver Bullet for Extremely Efficient Low-Rank Fine-Tuning: Analysis

-We compare the resulting loss curves against LoRA-SB (which uses optimal gradient approximation) for Mistral-7B on MetaMathQA, as shown in Figure \ref{fig:loss-ablation}.
-Although both methods start similarly due to effective initialization, LoRA-SB converges to significantly better values, demonstrating the advantage of optimal gradient approximation.
-Furthermore, LoRA-SB achieves higher accuracies on the GSM8K and MATH benchmarks, with scores of $63.38$ and $17.44$ compared to $55.87$ and $12.74$, respectively.
+This ensures that $B_{\text{init}} R_{\text{init}} A_{\text{init}} \approx \Delta W_{avg}$, but only $AA^T = I$, while $B^T B \neq I$.
+The setup is suboptimal for gradient approximation since we do not explicity use the closed-form solution derived in Theorem \ref{theorem:pro}.
+We compare the resulting loss curves against LoRA-SB (which uses optimal gradient approximation) for Mistral-7B, as shown in Figure \ref{fig:loss-ablation} in Appendix \ref{app:init}.
+Although both start similarly due to effective initialization, LoRA-SB converges to significantly better values, demonstrating the advantage of optimal gradient approximation.
+Furthermore, LoRA-SB achieves higher accuracies on GSM8K and MATH, with scores of $63.38$ and $17.44$ compared to $55.87$ and $12.74$, respectively.